Skip to main content

 Zooming forward to the present, the latest project of the City of Monash and the Friends of Scotchmans Creek and Valley Reserve is the installation of a number of information signs around the main circuit.
 You may be surprised to see what lives in the various parts of the Reserve; enthralled by the secrets of the reeds and rushes, and delighted by the variety of birds you can see and identify.

-One last point that may be of interest – as you enter at the main drive, there is a pond at your right.
-By this pond lies an old log, now in-planted with some native grasses.
-However it was once “one of the city’s oldest living residents.”
-It was photographed by the Waverley Gazette in 1963 – still vertical – and later given this place of honour when unfortunately it fell to progress – and the widening of Springvale Rd.
+One last point that may be of interest – from the carpark walk north and you will find the remains of “one of the city’s oldest living residents” .. a large eucalypt trunk with a bark scar.
+It was photographed by the Waverley Gazette in 1963 – still standing in Springvale Rd – and later moved to this place of honour when unfortunately it fell to progress – and the widening of Springvale Rd.
+Its story is given on an adjacent plaque.

 I have always found it delightful, when walking along the various paths of Valley Reserve, how far it seems from suburbia.
 No sign of “civilisation” can be seen, and hardly any even heard, due to the bushland sounds and the natural surroundings.
 There are parts where I almost forget that I am still in the middle of Mt Waverley, just a few hundred metres from the shops.